apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 CP4BA reference in docs at https://ibm.github.io/cloud-pak-deployer/30-reference/configuration/cloud-pak/#cp4ba
 CP4BA Additional details in docs at https://ibm.github.io/cloud-pak-deployer/30-reference/configuration/cp4ba

 You need to get rid of the One-shot deployment at first.
 You can use the following remove Job.
+And then remove whole apollo-one-shot Project.
 ```yaml
 apiVersion: batch/v1
 kind: Job